DevOps-Emre/aws-my-cli/CLI.md

 ## AWS CLI Session 1 :

 - This hands on explains how to install and configure AWS CLI.
-We'll also see how to create and manipulate the resources in AWS via AWS CLI
+We'll also see how to create and manipulate the resources in AWS via AWS CLI.

 ### References
 - https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html